-The Comedy About a Bank Robbery | Theatre Review
+The Comedy about a Bank Robbery | Theatre Review

 I love the Mischief Theatre Company.
 Ever since I saw Peter Pan Goes Wrong on BBC at Christmas in 2016 I have followed their shows and I am speedily making my way around their repertoire.
-I only have The Play That Goes Wrong left to see on the West End and anything they bring out, or back, in future.
+I only have The Play That Goes Wrong left to see on the West End and anything they bring out, or back, in the future.

-The Comedy about a Bank Robbery follows me seeing Mischief Movie Night a few weeks ago.
+The Comedy About a Bank Robbery follows me seeing Mischief Movie Night a few weeks ago.
 Mischief Movie Night was hilarious!
 I could have wet myself, I laughed so much.
-But what made it so funny was the improvisation and the fact that the actors were having such a great time and clearly making fun of each of other.
-The strength of The Comedy about a Bank Robbery isn’t so much about the comedy itself as the way they do the comedy.
+But what made it so funny was the improvisation and the fact that the actors were having such a great time and clearly making fun of each other.
+The strength of The Comedy About a Bank Robbery isn’t so much about the comedy itself as the way they do the comedy.
 The staging of the whole production is immense and insanely impressive.

 They do a scene on the wall, in office wheeled chairs which roll!

 It’s amazing what they have achieved, and how well it works.

 The play itself is set in 1950s America.
 A bank robber, Mitch, has escaped prison to rob a Hungarian diamond from a bank in Missouri.
 He goes to his swindling girlfriend for help.
 Just as she is attempting to swindle money out of a young pickpocket who she thinks is a lawyer-doctor-rabbi.
 This young pickpocket gets roped into the scheme with her and her on-off boyfriend and all hell breaks loose.

 The majority of the performance is set in two places.
 The bank (run by the swindling girlfriend’s fraudulent father).
 And the girlfriend’s (Carice is her name) flat.